ARTICLE VI. LIVABLE WAGES1

 (f) Any covered employer who violates this article may be barred from receiving a contract or grant from the city for a period up to two (2) years from the date of the finding of violation.

 (g) A violation of this article shall be a civil offense subject to a civil penalty of from two hundred dollars ($200.00) to five hundred dollars ($500.00).
-All law enforcement officers and any other duly authorized municipal officials are authorized to issue a municipal complaint for a violation of this article.
+All law enforcement officers, the designated accountability monitor, the city attorney or designee, and the chief administrative officer or designee, are authorized to issue a municipal complaint for a violation of this article.
 Each day any covered employee is not compensated as required by this article shall constitute a separate violation.

 (h) If a complaint is received that implicates any City of Burlington employee in a possible violation of this article, that complaint will be handled through the City’s personnel procedures, not through the process outlined in this article.